jeffmd/RPIGears/README.md

 RPIGears
 ========

-OpengGL ES port of the classic gl gears demo for the Raspberry Pi.
+OpengGL ES port of the classic gl gears demo for the Raspberry Pi written in c.

 Building
 --------